LlmDl/SponsorPlugins/TownyCaptureSites.md

 #### Permissions

-towny.command.town.capture - used for /t capture.
+`towny.command.town.capture` - used for `/t capture`.

-towny.command.town.defend - used for /t defend.
+`towny.command.town.defend` - used for `/t defend`.

-towny.command.town.collectrewards - used for /t collectrewards.
+`towny.command.town.collectrewards` - used for `/t collectitemsrewards` and `/t collectcommandsrewards`.

-townycapturesites.allowed_to_battle - used to restrict who is able to participate in battles, only used when capturessites.require_battle_permission_node is set to true in the config.
+`townycapturesites.allowed_to_battle` - used to restrict who is able to participate in battles, only used when capturessites.require_battle_permission_node is set to true in the config.

 #### PAPI Placeholders